rang109/travel-app/README.md

      please store them at the `generic` folder
   4. Colors and font classes are already defined for you in `colors.dart` and `text_styles.dart` respectively under the `config` folder.
 Please refer to these custom colors and font styles to ensure consistency with the Figma design
+  5. Do NOT commit the `main.dart` file if you're not adding any significant changes to it.
+      - e.g. do NOT commit `main.dart` if your only changes are displaying pages other than the home page (for debugging/testing purposes)
+  6. Only commit changes that you want to be saved to the repo to avoid future merge conflicts
-  5. For more inquiries, please relay those to the #frontend Discord channel
+  7. For more inquiries, please relay those to the #frontend Discord channel

   [back to top](#travel-app)